Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in a large open cluster at the top of the plant.
-Individual flowers are about 1/8 inch across with 20 to 40 minute white or pinkish petals (ray flowers) and a yellow center.
+[photo of flowers] A large branching cluster of stalked flowers at the top of the plant.
+Individual flowers are about 1/8 inch across with 20 to 40 minute white or pinkish rays (petals) and a yellow center disk.
 The flowers aren't very noticeable until you get relatively close to the plant, and look like they are just starting to open up even when in full bloom.
+Bracts are narrow and smooth to sparsely hairy.

-[photo of leaves] Leaves are narrow and blade-like, to 4 inches long and less than ½ inch wide, becoming progressively smaller as they ascend the stem.
-The leaf edges on the lower part of the plant have small widely spaced teeth, those on the upper part are toothless.
-There is little or no leaf stem.
-Leaves are alternately attached and crowded along the main stem.
-The leaf edges and the main stem are covered in stiff hairs.
+[photo of leaves] Leaves are narrow, to 4 inches long and less than ½ inch wide, becoming progressively smaller as they ascend the stem.
+The leaf edges are covered in stiff hairs, on the lower part of the plant have small widely spaced teeth, those on the upper plant are toothless.
+There is little or no stalk.
+Leaves are alternately attached and crowded along the stem.
+Stems are mostly unbranched except near the flowers, stout, covered in stiff hairs, and mostly erect, though may fall over from the weight of the flowers.

-[photo of seed] Seeds have a tuft of light brown hair attached to carry them off in the wind.
+[photo of fruit] Seeds are light brown with a tuft of light brown hair to carry them off in the wind.

 Notes:

-Canadian Horseweed is a weedy plant that grows almost anywhere.
-It seems to prefer dry soil, but grows in moist habitats as well.
-I have a bunch of it growing in my back yard, not by choice.
+Canadian Horseweed is a common weedy plant that grows almost anywhere.
+It seems to prefer dry, disturbed soil, but will grow in moist habitats as well.
+In the harshest conditions it may be small and spindly but can become quite tall and robust in favorable habitat.

 • Shop for native seeds and plants at PrairieMoon.com!